Air Fryer Jalapeno Poppers

 Instructions:

-Use a small spoon to scoop up the filling and stuff inside of the pepper.
+Use a small spoon to scoop up the cream cheese mixture and stuff each jalapeño half.
 Smooth out the top, so that the filling is level with the pepper.

 Once all the peppers are stuffed, set aside and make the topping.